 - Pancreatic cancer

-- Medical expenses stemming from your cancer
+- Medical expenses related to your cancer treatment

 - Pain and suffering